The OCT Association (OCTA)

 - to defend the collective interests of the members and to represent these interests vis-à-vis the institutions of the European Union, with regard to all the subjects put forward in the Overseas Association Decision.

-The Ministerial Conference, the association's main body, brings together each year all the representatives of the OCTs (heads of government or designated members of OCT governments accompanied by their delegations) prior to the EU-OCT Dialogue Forum.
+The Ministerial Conference is the supreme body of the association and brings together all OCT representatives (Heads of Government or designated members of OCT governments accompanied by their delegations) ahead of the annual EU-OCT Forum.